LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 You can check which version of Loop you are running by pressing the gear icon (⚙️) in the bottom right-hand corner of the Loop home screen and then looking at the line under the header.

-!!! info "Upgrade Loop if version prior to v2.2.9"
+!!! info "Upgrade Loop if version prior to v3.2.x"

-    If you are running a version of Loop prior to v2.2.9, it is recommended to update to the [current Loop release](../../version/releases/#current-release) if your configuration meets the [requirements](../../intro/requirements).
+    If you are running a version of Loop prior to v3.2.x, it is recommended to update to the [current Loop release](../../version/releases/#current-release).

-## Step 1: Verify the RileyLink
+## Step 1: Verify the RileyLink (Eros Pods Only)

+For DASH pods, skip ahead to [Deactivate old Pod](#step-2-deactivate-old-pod).

-First, let's make sure everything is ok as far as the RileyLink goes:
+For Eros pods, let's make sure everything is ok as far as the RileyLink goes:

 1. RileyLink is charged and nearby, and
 2. RileyLink has a green LED light lit (indicating a Bluetooth connection with your iPhone), and